,

 When the elders heard this, they arranged for a water buffalo sacrifice.
 Messengers went to every house in the village to gather donations to purchase the animal.
 The elders knew that, to satisfy the goddess, every household needed to contribute something.

 When a messenger came to the house where Venkayya and his two younger brothers lived, Venkayya told the man that he and his brothers had become Christians three years earlier.
-Because of that, they could not contribute for the sacrifice.
+Because of that, they could not contribute to the sacrifice.
 It would be against their religious beliefs.

-The messenger reported this to the high-caste elders who became angry.
+The messenger reported this to the high-caste elders, who became angry.
 How could anyone in the village, especially an "untouchable" such as Venkayya, disobey their orders?
 Summoning Venkayya, they demanded an explanation.
 He told them that he and his brothers had become Christians and that Christians worshiped no gods but the God of the Bible.
 Their God, Yahweh, would take care of them, he said.

 The elders responded that they did not object if Venkayya and his family worshiped the Christian God.
 Everyone had a right to worship his or her own god (ishta devata).
 But Shitala Mata was something different.
 She was not a god like Rama, Allah, or the Christian God, all of whom live in the heavens.